openshift/assisted-service/docs/hive-integration/README.md

 The environment var for the ironicAgent image to be used on arm64 CPU architecture:
 `IRONIC_AGENT_IMAGE_ARM`

+When changing the default image the environment variable `DEFAULT_IRONIC_AGENT_VERSION` also must be set.

 The ironic agent image can also be overridden using the InfraEnv annotation `infraenv.agent-install.openshift.io/ironic-agent-image-override`
+The version of the referenced image must also be provided in `infraenv.agent-install.openshift.io/ironic-agent-image-override-version`
-If this field is set this image will be used instead of the hub or default image.
+If thess fields are set this image will be used instead of the hub or default image.

 **NOTE**
 Ensure the correct images are mirrored if installing in a disconnected environment.